mctools/simplebuild/doc/source/intro.rst

 other users.
-One example of such a scenario is "dgcode", a bundle of simplebuild packages intended to simplify the Geant4-based simulation work of the ESS Detector Group (for more details about dgcode, refer to the website AT XXXXXXXXXXX).
+One example of such a scenario is "dgcode", a bundle of simplebuild packages intended to simplify the Geant4-based simulation work of the ESS Detector Group (for more details about dgcode, refer to the website AT FIXME).
 The dgcode bundle itself provides utilities for configuring and using Geant4, with all the necessary domain specific tweaks and utilities.
 Code relating to the simulation of specific detector prototypes is then kept in separate bundles, some publically available in repositories on GitHUB, and some kept on private gitlab servers (mostly for historical reasons).